-Approximately 3.5 miles of the overhead 230 kV gen-tie line that would transmit the electricity from the Campo Wind Facilities to the Off-Reservation high-voltage substation and switchyard would be constructed within the Boulder Brush Corridor as part of the Boulder Brush Facilities on private lands within the County and would, therefore, be subject to at least one MUP.
+Approximately 3.5 miles of the approximately 8.5-mile-long overhead 230 kV gen-tie line that would transmit the electricity from the Campo Wind Facilities to the Off-Reservation high-voltage substation and switchyard would be constructed within the Boulder Brush Corridor as part of the Boulder Brush Facilities on private land.
 This segment of the gen-tie line would require approximately 32 steel pole structures that, in addition to the transmission wires, would accommodate a fiber-optic ground wire attachment for lightning protection and internal communications.
 The height of the steel pole structures would vary by location, up to a maximum height of 150 feet.